Maryse Narcisse: Biography

 Maryse Narcisse was born in Pétion-Ville.
-She is the daughter of Denise Péan Narcisse, a teacher, and Marc Narcissus, a judge.
-She holds a master's in Public Health from Tulane University in the United States.
+She is the daughter of Denise Péan Narcisse, a teacher, and Marc Narcisse, a judge.
+She holds a master's in Public Health from Tulane University in the United States, and her Doctorate of Medicine from the State University of Haiti.
 She was married twice, the first time when she was 23, and she has one son.